lhmouse/asteria/doc/standard-library.md

   `slice(text, from, length)`. `options` specifies options to pass to `PCRE(pattern, options)`.

 * Returns an array of strings.
-The first element is a copy of the substring that matches `pattern`, and the remaining elements are substrings that match positional capturing groups.
+The first element is a copy of the entire substring that matches `pattern`, and the remaining elements are substrings that match positional capturing groups.
 If a group fails to match, its corresponding element is `null`.
 If `text` does not match `pattern`, `null` is returned.